-Interior Designer or Decorator… how to choose?
-Part 1
+Interior Designer or Decorator?
+How to choose

-Let’s start with discussing the difference between an Interior Designer and an Interior Decorator as this gets confused often.
+Let’s start with discussing the difference between an Interior Designer and an Interior Decorator, as this gets confused often.

 - Post-construction phase